mabruzzo/pairstat/docs/source/Contributing.rst

 This software is written in python and can be installed with ``pip``.
 The `installation instructions <https://pre-commit.com/#installation>`__ also mention an alternative approach where you can run download and run pre-commit without fully installing it (as a "zipapp").

-Once you have installed ``pre-commit``, you can enforce the checks by invoking the following command from the root of your pyvsf repository:
+Once you have installed ``pre-commit``, you can enforce the checks by invoking the following command from the root of your pairstat repository:

 .. code-block:: shell-session

-   ~/pyvsf $ pre-commit run --all-files
+   ~/pairstat $ pre-commit run --all-files

 The above command does 2 things: